jdunn010/xreactor-presentation/markdown/streams.md

 ##Stream Is Central Metaphor of Reactive Programming

+##So, Apps Are Streams

+##Streams Do Not Launch!!!

-##Stream Evokes Other Related Metaphors
+##Stream Evokes Other Non-Rocket Related Metaphors
 Flow, Pipes, Pipelines, Channels, Filters, Sequences, Series, etc.